import webbrowser

 if not isinstance(data, pd.DataFrame):

-return html.Div(f"Selected module does not contain valid MPC data")
+return html.Div("Selected module does not contain valid MPC data")

 # Reduce triple index to double index if needed